larq/blog/content/blog/announcing-larq-compute-engine.md

 LCE is the world's fastest BNN inference library, significantly outperforming JD.com's [dabnn library](https://github.com/JDAI-CV/dabnn).
 On a Pixel 1 phone, LCE achieves both a higher ImageNet top-1 accuracy (58.3% vs. 56.4%) and a faster inference time (27.9ms vs 43.2ms); see the [LCE docs](TODO) for more benchmarks.
-The integration between Larq and LCE makes for a smooth deployment process across different hardware targets.
+The tight integration between Larq and LCE makes for a smooth deployment process across different hardware targets.

 **With the addition of LCE, Larq is now the first complete solution capable of building, training, and efficiently deploying binarized neural networks.**
 Internally at Plumerai, LCE has already enabled researchers and engineers with no previous deployment experience to independently benchmark their BNNs on real hardware — and now that we've open-sourced it, we're excited to see what other developers will be able to do with LCE!